tidymicrobiome/tidymicrobiome-website/content/home/hero.md

 ---

-TidyMicrobiome is a comprehensive computational framework for data processing and analysis of LC-MS data using [tidyverse](https://www.tidyverse.org/) principles.
+TidyMicrobiome is a comprehensive computational framework for data processing and analysis of microbiome data using [tidyverse](https://www.tidyverse.org/) principles.

 Install tidymicrobiome: